-Customer Journeys are the latest feature on the Fera.ai app.
-It will allow you to help personalize your business online by understanding your customers and the visitors to your site.
+Shopper Journeys are the latest feature on the Fera.ai app.
+They will allow you to help personalize your business online by understanding your customers and the visitors to your site.
 You’ll be able to see their journey as they navigated through your site and what they recently purchased.

 It’ll allow you to customize their experiences and find out what other products they may be likely to buy based on other customer data.
-You’ll be able to access Journeys from your Dashboard in the left panel (as seen in the screenshot below).
+You’ll be able to access Shopper Journeys from your Dashboard in the left panel by clicking on Research and then Shopper Journeys (as seen in the screenshot below).

-The 2 Views of the New Journeys Skill
+The Views of the New Shopper Journeys Section

-The biggest difference between the two views occurs when you click on the name of a shopper (or in Visitor Journeys when you click on the ‘Annoynymous Shopper’).
-When you click on a customer you’ll be taken to a new screen that looks like this:
+When you click on the name of a shopper (or when you click on the ‘Anonymous Shopper’) you’ll be taken to a new screen that looks like this:

 Recent Orders Tab

-This tab shows you the recent orders by the Customer.
+This tab shows you the recent orders (if they have any within the last 60 days) by the Customer.
 It gives you an order number, item count, lists the items purchased, when the order was created (date and time) and the total of the purchase in USD.
-This view also tracks orders within the last 60 days for each particular customer.

 Products Interested In

 This tab shows you a list of suggested products for the Customer.
 This is done by seeing other customer purchases of the same product and what else they may have purchased with it, as well as other purchases the Customer may have made.
-It shows you the compatability of those products and their IDs which can give you data to decide what items to bundle, discount, or even cross-sell to increase your sales.
+It shows you the product IDs which can give you data to decide what items to bundle, discount, or even cross-sell to increase your sales.